bakame-php/psr7-uri-interface-tests/README.md

 Adding a new implementation
 -------

-- Make sure your implementation is available on [packagist](https://packagist.org) first
+- Make sure your PSR-7 `UriInterface` interface implementation is available on [packagist](https://packagist.org) first
 - Clone this repo
 - Update the `composer.json` file with your package
 - Add a new class in the `test` directory for your implementation that extends the `AbstractTestPsr7UriInterface` abstract class.
 You can copy/paste an implementation test suite to see how it works.
 Implements the `createUriObject` abstract method.